These pieces represent only a few of

 a rotary shaft.

-This particular profile, I had thought the most
+particular profile, I had thought the most pleasing

-striking of the lot, was not the one the customer
+of the lot, was not the one the customer selected in

-selected.
-Latter (early 2004) I decided to make up
+the end.
+Latter (early 2004) I decided to make up a

-a small billet into this blade.
-In keeping with
+small billet into this blade.
+In keeping with its

-its function as a letter opener, it has no carbon
+function as a letter opener, it has no carbon steel

 Layered Steel Opener